A Simplicial Model for $KB4_n$: Epistemic Logic with Agents that May Die: Introduction

 In \cref{sec:models}, we reap the benefits of this equivalence theorem.
 Modal logics on Kripke models are well understood, and we can then translate results back to simplicial models.
 Each of the peculiar conditions that we impose on partial epistemic frames reveals an implicit assumption of simplicial models.

 The consequence of losing reflexivity is that the logic is no longer $\Sfive$, but instead $\KBfour$, where the Axiom \textbf{T} does not hold.
 This logic is not often considered by logicians; its close cousin $\mathbf{KD45_n}$ being more commonly studied, in order to reason about belief~\cite{Voorbraak92}.
 But, as we argue in \cref{sec:aliveanddead,sec:axiomsystem}, $\KBfour$ is an interesting setting to reason about alive and dead agents.
-Moreover, the requirement of having proper frames leads us to introduce two additional axioms: the axiom of Non-Emptiness $\mathbf{NE}$ says that at least one agent is alive in every world; and the Single-Agent axioms $\mathbf{SA_a}$ says that if exactly one agent~$a$ is alive, this agent knows that all other agents are dead.
+Moreover, the requirement of having proper frames leads us to introduce two additional axioms: the axiom of Non-Emptiness $\mathbf{NE}$ says that at least one agent is alive in every world; and the Single-Agent axioms $\mathbf{SA_a}$ says that if exactly one agent~$a$ is alive, this agent knows everything that is true about the world.
 In \cref{sec:completeness}, we claim that the logic $\KBfour$ augmented with these two extra axioms is sound and complete with respect to class of (possibly non-pure) simplicial models.
 While soundness is easy to prove, the proof of completeness is more intricate and we leave it for the full version of this work.
 Finally in \cref{sec:knowledge-gain}, we prove the so-called \emph{knowledge gain} property, which has been instrumental in applications to impossibility results in distributed computing, see e.g.~\cite{gandalf-journal}.

 \subparagraph{Related work.}

 A line of work started by Dwork and Moses~\cite{DworkM90crash} studied in great detail the synchronous crash failures model from an epistemic logic perspective.
 However, in their approach, the crashed processes are treated the same as the active ones, with a distinguished local state ``\texttt{fail}''.
 In that sense, all agents are present in every state, hence they still model the usual epistemic logic $\Sfive$.
 Instead of changing the underlying Kripke models as we do here, they introduce new knowledge and common knowledge operators that take into account the non-rigid set of agents (see e.g.~\cite{FHMVbook}, Chapter 6.4).